Jidgnesh/NOSQL_workbook_jidgnesh/README.md

 Your migration process needs to be reproducible.
 You should also briefly describe the advantages and disadvantages of storing the data in a relational database vs your NoSQL database.
 Overall Take any use case.
 Implement the backend using any NoSql database format.
-Create a simple interface to show the results
+Create a simple interface to show the results.

-.
 You should conclude your work with pointers included for future work.